BelledonneCommunications/linphone-sdk/lime/tester/server/nodejs/README.md

 - sqlite3
 - certificate(default x3dh-cert.pem)
 - associated private key(default x3dh-key.pem)
-- password file(htpasswd)

 The certificate must also be accessible to tester client.
-Tester client must connect using the credentials in password file.
-Default credentials are:
-username : "alice"
-password : "you see the problem is this"

 Install
 -------